Office of Technology Development and Deployment for Environmental Management (81.104)

 Credentials/Documentation

-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
 Cost will also be determined in accordance with OMB Circular No. A-21 for institutions of higher education or as otherwise defined in the financial assistance instrument.
-OMB Circular No. A-87 applies to this program.

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 A formal proposal by the organization interested in doing the work must be submitted through an appropriate official of the corporate entity, organization, or institution.
-This program is subject to the provisions of OMB Circular No. A-110.
 Financial assistance requests will be reviewed pursuant to the Office of Environmental Management Merit Review System (May 5, 1991) and the DOE Financial Assistance Manual, as amended.

 Award Procedure